Woomelang: Sport

 The Woomelang Football Club was founded around 1904 and initially played in the Woomelang District Football Association in 1911 and in 1912 and were undefeated premiers.

 Woomelang FC were premiers of the North Western Football Association in 1921, 1922, 1926 and runners up in 1923.

 Woomelang FC were runners up to Birchip in the North Central Football League in 1928 and 1929.

 In 1934, Woomelang FC defeated Lascelles in the Mallee Football League preliminary final, but lost the 1934 grand final to Gorya and in 1935, Woomelang won the North Central Football League premiership.

 In 1940 Woomelang defeated Hopetoun in the Southern Mallee Football League grand final.

-Woomerlang FC merged with Lascelles FC in 1951 and competed in the Southern Mallee Football League from 1951 to 1996, winning six senior football premierships in - 1957, 1960, 1968, 1971, 1988 and 1993 and were runners in - 1959, 1963, 1972 and 1978.
+Woomelang FC merged with Lascelles FC in 1951 and competed in the Southern Mallee Football League from 1951 to 1996, winning six senior football premierships in - 1957, 1960, 1968, 1971, 1988 and 1993 and were runners in - 1959, 1963, 1972 and 1978.

 With its neighbouring township Lascelles, Woomelang had a football team (Woomelang-Lascelles) competing in the Mallee Football League, from 1997, until the league folded at the end of the 2015 season, winning a senior football premiership in 2013.

 Golfers play at the course of the Woomelang Golf Club on Sunraysia Highway.